- Implement the changes from a successful variation permanently on your site

 - Notify QA team, Marketing, Support, and Engineering

-- Updated versions of pages on developer environment
+- Updated versions of pages on the developer environment

-- Updated version of pages on production environment
+- The updated version of pages on the production environment

 - Not sharing about new site changes that might affect other experiments with the entire team